Topological dynamics and the complexity of strong types: Preliminaries

 Recall that $\bar a \equiv \bar b$ means that $\bar a$ and $\bar b$ have the same type over $\emptyset$.
 For a tuple $\bar a$ from $\C$ and a set of parameters $A$, by $S_{\bar a}(A)$ we denote the space of all types $\tp(\bar b/A)$ with $\bar b \equiv \bar a$.
 For an $A$-invariant subset $X$ of a product of sorts of $\C$, we define $X_A:=\{ \tp(\bar x/A)\sbmid \bar x \in X\}$.

-An invariant equivalence relation on a product of (an arbitrary small number $\lambda$ (i.e.\ $\lambda <\kappa$) of sorts of $\C$) is said to be {\em bounded} if it has less than $\kappa$ many classes (equivalently, at most $2^{|T|+\lambda}$ classes); we use the same definition for relations defined on invariant or type-definable subsets of products of sorts.
+An invariant equivalence relation on a product of (an arbitrary small number $\lambda$ (i.e.\ $\lambda <\kappa$) of sorts of $\C$) is said to be {\em bounded} if it has less than $\kappa$ many classes (equivalently, at most $2^{|T|+\lambda}$ classes, which follows from the fact that the relation of having the same type over any given model refines any bounded invariant equivalence relation (see below)); we use the same definition for relations defined on invariant or type-definable subsets of products of sorts.
 If a bounded, invariant equivalence relation refines the relation of having the same type over $\emptyset$ (in short, refines type), we call its classes {\em strong types}.
 Recall that:

 \begin{itemize} \item $E_L$ is the finest bounded, invariant equivalence relation on a given product of sorts, and its classes are called {\em Lascar strong types}, \item $E_{KP}$ is the finest bounded, $\emptyset$-type-definable equivalence relation on a given product of sorts, and its classes are called {\em Kim-Pillay strong types}. \end{itemize}